zxteloiv/data_structure_ex/README.md

 Data Structure
 ============================

-implementation exercise, in python and C
+Implementation exercise, in python and C, mainly containing data structures coverd by Coursera Algorithm course by Robert Sedgewick.